Book a call with admissions

 Esketamine (Spravato)

 Ketamine, originally developed as an anesthetic, has emerged as a promising treatment for depression in recent years.
-Ketamine treatment for depression traces back to the early 2000s when researchers discovered its rapid and significant antidepressant effects.
+Ketamine treatment for depression traces back to the early 2000s when researchers discovered it demonstrated rapid onset and significant antidepressant effects.
 Studies demonstrated that even a single low-dose infusion of ketamine could produce rapid relief from depressive symptoms, often within hours.

-Esketamine, on the other hand, is a derivative of ketamine that has been developed specifically for the treatment of treatment-resistant depression.
+Esketamine, on the other hand, is a derivative of ketamine that has been developed specifically for treatment refractory patients and individuals struggling with treatment-resistant depression.
 It is structurally similar to ketamine but is formulated as a nasal spray.
 In 2019, the U.S. Food and Drug Administration (FDA) approved esketamine nasal spray, sold under the brand name Spravato, as a treatment for individuals with treatment-resistant depression.
 Esketamine has shown efficacy in reducing depressive symptoms, and its nasal administration makes it more convenient and accessible than intravenous ketamine infusions.

 Efficacy of Esketamine